Last updated on September 3rd, 2024 at 07:46 am

-Any time of year is great for fishing the surf from Florida’s beaches, but spring and fall are special.
+Any time of year is great for surf fishing from Florida’s beaches, but late summer and fall are special with the migration of mullet south along Florida’s Atlantic beaches.

-When these baitfish are abundant near shore, you can bet the big fish are not far behind, and that’s why I love fishing from the beach at this time of year.
+When these baitfish are abundant near shore, the big fish are not far behind, and that’s why I love fishing from the beach at this time of year.
+I’m not fishing for mullet.
+I want the big boys.

-Watch for the “boil,” the leaping baitfish trying to escape predators, as well as swarming birds, a sure sign there are mullet below.
+Watch for the “boil,” hundreds of ripples on the ocean surface, sometimes bursting with leaping baitfish trying to escape predators, as well as swarming birds, a sure sign there are mullet below.

-The larger game fish will be on the outside edge of the school, ready to pounce.
+The larger gamefish will be on the outside edge of the school, preparing to pounce.
 That’s where your bait needs to be.
 Cast ho!

-Even when you’re not fishing, it can be quite a sight along the Atlantic shoreline from mid-March until early May.
-In the fall, the mullet run is even more active, peaking during October.
+Even when you’re not fishing, it can be quite a sight along the Atlantic shoreline, especially at the peak of the migration in October.

 Surf fishing makes a great getaway any time of year in Florida, a fun family outing, or a place to be alone with your thoughts, and the weather is never better than fall through spring.